timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 # Manually tiering chunks

-Once tiered storage has been enabled on a service, individual chunks from a Hypertable may be tiered to the low-cost bottomless storage tier.
+Once tiered storage has been enabled on a service, individual chunks from a hypertable may be tiered to the object storage tier.

 Before you start, you need a list of chunks to tier.
 In this example, you use a hypertable called example, and tier chunks older than three days.
-Tiered storage data cannot be modified - so inserts, updates, and deletes will not work on tiered data.
-So make sure that you are not tiering data that is being <b>actively modified<\b> to tiered storage
+Data on the object storage tier cannot be modified - so inserts, updates, and deletes will not work on tiered data.
+So make sure that you are not tiering data that is being <b>actively modified<\b> to the object storage tier

 <Procedure>